 Question: How does healthcare affect health?

-No one knows for sure.
+No one knows exactly.
 Two major randomized controlled studies have tried to answer that question.
 These are those two studies:

 #1: RAND Health Insurance Experiment